-Saturday afternoon, Category Captains will meet with the Best-in-Fair teams to make recommendations for the top projects at the fair.
-Senior Division Category Captains will meet with the Senior BIF team from 3:30-4:00 p.m. and Junior Division Category Captains will meet with the Junior BIF team from 4:00-4:30 p.m.
+At 2:30 pm on Friday, Category Captains will meet with the Bestin-Fair teams in the judge meeting room (Student Commons Building 1600) to recommend the top projects at the fair.
+Senior Division Category Captains will meet with the Senior Best-in-Fair team and Junior Division Category Captains will meet with the Junior Best-in-Fair team.
 During this meeting, each captain will give a brief overview of the top project(s) in their category and if they feel it is a high-quality project, recommend the project for a BIF candidate.
 It is important to note that some categories may be stronger than others and we do not expect that the winner of each category is a contender for a best-in-fair award.
 However, a project must win in its category to be considered for BIF.
 In rare cases, first and second place projects from one category may be considered for BIF, but the 1st place project would need to place in BIF in order for the 2nd place project to place.
 At the conclusion of the Captains and BIF team meetings, the BIF team will have a shortlist of projects to consider for BIF.
-That list will be shared with the DMRSEF staff, who will schedule interviews with those students and the BIF teams for Sunday, February 21st.
-DMRSEF staff will email BIF student contenders, as well as the BIF judging teams, by 8 p.m. on Saturday evening to notify the students and judging teams of the assigned interview times for Sunday.
+The Best-in-Fair teams will then go view the student projects in the Wellness Center and have the opportunity to interview students from 3:00 pm - 4:15 pm.